 Establishing a bedtime routine is one of the best things that you can do to promote healthy sleep habits for your child.
 When you establish a routine, it helps your child to understand what is to come and the end result is that they protest bedtime less.
 They actually start to enjoy the process of winding down for bed.
 If your bedtime routine is on point, you can continue the very same routine, with only very small modifications for years and years.

 Use the following tips to establish the perfect bedtime routine.
 This will help make bedtime more predictable and set children up for a successful night’s sleep.

-Every single night, it’s important to wash up from the day!
-For babies, this is a warm bath, or perhaps just a wet wash cloth wipe down before getting into pajamas.
-As your child gets older, bath time becomes a great transition from playtime to the bedtime routine.
-Most toddlers love their bath and it’s a great way to get them to transition away from all the fun they are having with their toys, siblings etc.
+Every single night, it’s important to wash up from the day.
+For babies, this is a warm bath, or perhaps just a wet washcloth wipe-down before getting into pajamas.
+As your child gets older, bath time becomes a great transition from playtime to bedtime routine.
+Most toddlers love their baths.
+It’s a great way to get them to transition away from all the fun they are having with their toys, siblings, etc.

-Once your child is washed up and ready for bed, it’s time for them to have a bottle, breast feed, or if they are older you can offer them a healthy snack.
-For babies it’s best that they be fed in a well lit space so that they do not fall asleep while feeding.
-Make sure after they have been fed that they have a few minutes to digest!
+Once your child is washed up and ready for bed, it’s time to feed.
+This could include having a bottle, breastfeeding, or if they are older you can offer them a healthy snack.
+For babies, it’s best that they be fed in a well-lit space.
+This prevents them from falling asleep while feeding.
+Make sure after they have been fed that they have a few minutes to digest.